anshchovatiya4444/DSA/README.md

 01. this program is converting string to an array

-02. this program is converting decimal number in binary format
+02. this program is diverting decimal numbers into binary format

-03. this program is representing use of conditional operators in c++
+03. this program represents use of conditional operators in C++

-04. this program is representing use of ternary operators in nested conditions
+04. this program represents the use of ternary operators in nested conditions